|

 Guidance

-The surest approach to learning
+The surest approach to learning to pray

-fasting; that is, by making sacrifices of
+this desire by fasting; that is, by making sacrifices

-time, food, and other personal pleasures.
+of time, food, and other personal pleasures.
+And then sustain this desire by constantly

-You might want to use this prayer
+You might want to use the following

 O HOLY